USS Mississinewa AO-59

 (Click article for larger version)

-Due to recent losses of supporters who have kept the USS Mississinewa from slipping into the realm of forgotten history, and the recent discovery of photos identifying four sailors who passed away November 20, 1944, we've created a new Newsletter.
-See Volume 9, Spring 2019 for details of these recent events/findings.
+Due to losses of supporters who have kept the USS Mississinewa from slipping into the realm of forgotten history, and the discovery of photos identifying four sailors who passed away November 20, 1944, we suggest you view Newsletter Volume 9, Spring 2019 for details of these recent events/findings.

 Kaiten by Mike Mair and Joy Waldron